 - Losing confidence

 - Feeling needy or dependent

 - Withdrawing behind an emotional wall

 - Dulling the pain with alcohol, food, or drugs

 Most of these responses spring from feelings of grief, loss and disappointment.
-Some are less healthy than others but homeopathy will bring perspective so those negative emotions can be processed in a healthier manner.
+Some are less healthy than others, but homeopathy can bring perspective so that those negative emotions can be processed in a healthy manner.
 The right homeopathic remedy will lead to faster recovery and reduce the risk of emotional trauma turning into a physical problem.

-The following five are frequently used by homeopaths for numerous physical and mental-emotional symptoms, including those arising from a relationship breakup – and you can use them too.
-Just choose the one that best matches your symptoms.
+The following five remedies are frequently used by homeopaths for physical and mental-emotional symptoms, including those arising from a relationship breakup.
+You can also use them at home – but be mindful to choose the one that best matches your symptoms.
 A link to instructions on how homeopathic remedies should be used for acute problems, including emotional distress, can be found at the end of the list.

 Ignatia amara (Ign.) for recent breakups

 Ignatia is the main remedy for acute grief or disappointment.
 Those who need Ignatia are emotionally sensitive, romantic, and idealistic.
 Grief or disappointment occurs when there is a mismatch between these idealistic expectations and reality.
 As a result, it is frequently needed by teenagers, especially girls, but it works equally well for males and those older when its symptoms are present.
 Behaviour can be hysterical or changeable.
 There may be indignation, anger, outbursts and recriminations.
-Crying in public will be avoided, preferring to wait until alone.
+Crying in public is avoided.
 Weeping can involve convulsive sobbing.
 There will be brooding and sighing and a lump may be felt in the throat.
-The heartbroken person may refuse to eat or threaten suicide if the relationship cannot be continued.
+The heartbroken person may refuse to eat or threaten suicide.

 Think of Ignatia when: there is indignation, anger, sighing, sobbing, wanting to be alone.